 If the offeror is unsure as to whether a checklist item is required in support of the proposal, or how to adequately comply with a checklist item, the offeror shall contact the contracting officer as soon as possible after receipt of the RFP, but in any case, prior to proposal submittal, to resolve the questions.

-Non-compliances with the DFARS Proposal Adequacy Checklist and the additional requirements of this provision will require immediate correction.
-However, completion of the checklist does not relieve the offeror from the responsibility to comply with all applicable regulations and any special requirements of the solicitation.
+Non-compliances with the DFARS Proposal Adequacy Checklist and the additional requirements of this provision will require immediate correction;however, completion of the checklist does not relieve the offeror from the responsibility to comply with all applicable regulations and any special requirements of the solicitation.

 The offeror is encouraged to flow down this provision to subcontractors/affiliates required to submit certified cost or pricing data in support of this RFP.